 Security

 All of Elasticsearch’s built-in security features are part of the X-Pack Basic license, and those are limited to an Elasticsearch-based user directory.
-To authenticate with LDAP, OpenID, Saml and so on - higher not-free licensing is required.
+Since version 7.0 those are available free of charge to all users.
+To authenticate with LDAP, OpenID, SAML and more - paid licensing is required.
 Same goes to other security features such as IP filtering, document and field level security, and more.

-OpenSearch’s Security module is provided entirely for free, without higher tiers, and it does provide pretty much everything you’d need: Active Directory and LDAP, SAML, OpenID, Access Control features including masking and field-level security, audit logs, and more.
+OpenSearch offers the same security features and controls, but completely for free.
+OpenSearch’s Security module is developed entirely in the open and has all the necessary features: Active Directory and LDAP, SAML, OpenID, Access Control features including masking and field-level security, audit logs, encryption support and more.

 Searchable Snapshots